azeezsadiq/cleaningdata/codebook.md

 # Project Description

-The experiment captured data from 30 volunteers performing each of 6 activities
+The experiment captured data from 30 volunteers performing each of 6 activities.

-*Walking
+1. Walking
-*Walking Upstairs
+2. Walking Upstairs
-*Walking Downstairs
+3. Walking Downstairs
-*Sitting
+4. Sitting
-*Standing
+5. Standing
-*Laying
+6. Laying

 The data collected included time domain and frequency domain signals.